rosewood69/Registration-Form/README.md

 # Registration-Form
- In this project i used HTML & CSS.
-It has all basic-intermediate concepts of Form tag.
+This project is based on HTML Forms.